lightweightcoder/freight-buddy-mobile-frontend/README.md

 ## Demo Video on how to use Freight Buddy Mobile

-Click the gif below to view the demo of freight buddy [![demo video](./documents/demo-video.png)](https://www.youtube.com/watch?v=KqWeAn5WWgs)
+Click the picture below to view the demo of freight buddy [![demo video](./documents/demo-video.png)](https://www.youtube.com/watch?v=KqWeAn5WWgs)

 ## User Stories